This post may contain affiliate links. Please read my disclosure policy.

 The slaw might seem just a little soupy but will thicken up just a bit after sitting a few hours.
 Serve using a slotted spoon if desired.

 Check the seasoning and add salt and pepper if needed.
 Stir well just before serving and enjoy!
+This slaw is even great served the next day.

 How to make the perfect Slaw Dog: